What is a Ligament?

-The severity of symptoms of a Knee Ligament Injuries depends on the degree of sprain.
+The severity of symptoms of Knee Ligament Injuries depends on the degree of sprain.

 - In a Grade | Sprain, the ligament is mainly stretched with a minimal tear.
 There is a little pain, mild swelling, and slight discomfort in weight-bearing activities.

-In a grade II sprain, there is moderate tear (50-70% fibers torn).
-Moderate pain in weight bearing activities, Swelling and bruising can be seen around the joint.
+- In a grade II sprain, there is a moderate tear (50-70% fibers torn).
+Moderate pain in weight-bearing activities, Swelling, and bruising can be seen around the joint.
 The feeling of instability may or may not be the complaint of the patient.

 - In grade III sprain, there is a complete tear of the ligament.
 Swelling and under skin bleed can be seen at times.
 As a result, the joint is unstable and unable to bear weight.
 Often there is no pain following a grade 3 tear as all of the pain fibers are torn at the time of injury.

 Treatment of a ligament injury varies depending on its location and severity.

 - A Grade I sprain may heal by itself in a few week’s time.
 It may take 6-8 weeks to develop maximum strength in the ligaments (time for collagen fibers to mature).
 Initial treatment as always in sports injury will be relative rest, icing, compression/ supporting the joint, protection (avoid painful weight-bearing activities).
 Some NSAIDs can be prescribed by a physician to reduce pain.

 Physiotherapy is recommended to increase the healing process.
-This comprises of electrical modalities, soft tissue techniques, strengthening exercises to guide the direction that the ligament fibers heal.
+This comprises electrical modalities, soft tissue techniques, strengthening exercises to guide the direction that the ligament fibers heal.
 This helps to prevent a future tear.

 - With a grade II sprain, weight-bearing braces/ supportive taping is a must in early treatment days to relieve pain and avoid stretching of the healing ligament.
 After a grade II injury, usually returning to activity is possible only once the joint is stable and there is no longer pain.
 This usually takes six weeks.

 Physiotherapy is recommended to hasten the healing process.
-A physiotherapist uses some modalities, soft tissue techniques, strengthening exercises and later on focus in on complete rehabilitation so to avoid any factor that may contribute to reoccurrence.
+A physiotherapist uses some modalities, soft tissue techniques, strengthening exercises, and later on, focus on complete rehabilitation so to avoid any factor that may contribute to reoccurrence.